The Wayne County Sheriff's Office Aviation Unit operates 2 aircraft obtained through the military surplus system.

 Each is uniquely equipped offering various capabilities in supporting units on the ground.

-This is a 1969 OH-58A+ helicopter intended mainly for daytime operations.
+This is a 1970 OH-58A+ helicopter intended mainly for daytime operations.
 Having an advanced communications package makes it a quality command and control platform.
-A Lojack receiver helps locate stolen equipment and a night sun was added giving the crew an extra tactical asset when needed.

-The mission of the Wayne County Sheriff’s Office Aviation Unit is to enhance “officer safety” and assist communities through the strategic deployment of airborne technologies.
-Accordingly, the aviation unit strives to work close with the Patrol, Warrant, Swat, Dive Team, and K-9 Units in the accomplishment of their task.
+The mission of the Wayne County Sheriff’s Office Aviation Unit is to enhance officer safety and assist communities through the strategic deployment of airborne technologies.
+Accordingly, the aviation unit strives to work close with the Patrol, Warrant, Swat, Dive Team, and K-9 Units in the accomplishment of their tasks.